jerseycheese/BootHillGM/Docs/UserStories.md

   - Check that player choices influence the story without derailing the main plot **Status:** Not yet implemented.

+- [ ] As a player, I want my game progress to be automatically saved, so that I don't lose my progress if I need to stop playing.
+  **Test Plan:**
+  - Verify that game state is saved after significant events (e.g., completing a conversation, finishing a combat encounter)
+  - Check that saved state includes character information, current location, and game progress
+  - Ensure that saving occurs without noticeable impact on game performance

+- [ ] As a player, I want to be able to resume my game from where I left off, so that I can continue my adventure across multiple play sessions.
+  **Test Plan:**
+  - Test loading a saved game from the main menu
+  - Verify that the game resumes with the correct character, location, and narrative context
+  - Ensure that all relevant game state (inventory, quest progress, etc.) is correctly restored

 ### Combat System
 - [ ] As a player, I want to engage in simple turn-based combat so that I can experience the dangers of the Old West.
   **Test Plan:**